-Depending on the accessibility of the leak, whether or not it requires a leak test, and what actually demands repair, a regular refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re unsure, you can ask your air conditioning repair technician to walk you through their process and explain their findings.
+Depending on the accessibility of the leak, whether or not it requires a leak test, and what exactly demands repair, a normal refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
+If you’re feeling uneasy, you can ask your AC repair expert to show you his or her process and go over their findings.

 AC Circuit Board Replacement

-If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a basic thermostat.
-Depending on which style of thermostat you choose, you’re looking at anywhere between $200 and $550 to install a new one.
-Thanksfully, the latest thermostats could pay back their purchase price in energy management savings, if they are programmed accordingly.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will typically cost more than a basic thermostat.
+Depending on the type of thermostat you choose, you’re probably going to pay anywhere between $200 and $550 to install a new one.
+Thanksfully, the latest thermostats could pay back their purchase price in energy management savings, provided they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your A/C system is still only a couple years old or you decide to repair your older system instead of purchasing an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
-These repairs are a couple of the most typical for your air conditioning system.
+If your A/C system is still only a couple years old or you choose to repair your older system instead of investing in an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
+These repairs are some of the most common for your air conditioning system.

 A/C Fan Motor Replacement

-Again, it’s always responsible to weigh the pros and cons of choosing to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient AC system.
-If replacing your AC’s fan motor is the better decision for you, a fan motor replacement might be between $500 and $1200.
+Again, it’s always responsible to consider the pros and cons of choosing to repair your current AC system versus purchasing an upgraded, more energy-efficient piece of equipment.
+If replacing your AC’s fan motor is the better decision for you, a fan motor replacement might run you between $500 and $1200.

 NOTE: Part repair under warranty

-A common confusion is that if there is a part that needs to be replaced, that it is covered through the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered through the warranty that will be your out-of-pocket costs.
-Even with typical repairs, like a capacitor replacement, the contractor still has to process this warranty through the manufacturer so they can get the credit on the part.
+A common confusion is that if a part replacement is required, that it is covered through the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered through the warranty that will be your out-of-pocket costs.
+Even with common repairs, such as a capacitor replacement, the company still has to process this warranty through the manufacturer so they can get the credit on the part.
 Furthermore, all manufacturers demand the contractor to hold the part for 60-120 days and may ask the contractor return the failed part at the contractor’s cost.
-Bigger repairs, like a compressor, are included in this process but those types of repairs have additional supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
+Larger repairs, such as a compressor, also require this process but these larger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
 Unless you have a labor warranty you will continuously have to pay additionally for the technician’s labor.